moeabdol/c--recursion/README.md

 Sample programs to demonstrate the concept of recursion in C++.

 ## Types of Recursion
-1. Head Recursion: When the call to the recursive function comes before any statement.
+1. **Head Recursion**: When the call to the recursive function comes before any statement.
-2. Tail Recursion: When the call to the recursive function comes after all statements.
+2. **Tail Recursion**: When the call to the recursive function comes after all statements.
-3. Tree Recursion: When we call the recursive function more than once.
+3. **Tree Recursion**: When we call the recursive function more than once.
-5. Indirect Recursion: When we call the recursive function A that calls a recursive function B which in turn calls recursive function A and so on.
+5. **Indirect Recursion**: When we call the recursive function A that calls a recursive function B which in turn calls recursive function A and so on.
 This is also called Circular Recursion.
-5. Nested Recursion: When we call the recursive function as an argument to the recursive function.
+5. **Nested Recursion**: When we call the recursive function as an argument to the recursive function.

 ## Program List